Newborn Hearing Screening

 Response Criteria

-For automated ABR (AABR), manufacturers use their own proprietary stopping rule, based on a template comparison or statistical algorithms.
+For A-ABR, manufacturers use their own proprietary stopping rule, based on a template comparison or statistical algorithms.
 Most instrumentation does not allow operators to change the stopping rule criteria.

 Procedure

+Prior to initiating the screening, it is important to ensure that the equipment is working properly and that a quiet screening environment is available.
 The infant should be asleep or resting quietly for the test and positioned to reduce muscle artifact.
-The screener visually inspects the outer part of the ear canal to ensure that the canal is clear of debris and places the transducer.
+The screener visually inspects the outer part of the ear canal to ensure that the canal is clear of debris and then places the transducer.
 Both ears are screened during each session.

 Otoacoustic Emissions (OAE)